8-year-old saves brother after dog alerts him to house fire – KION546

 Click here for updates on this story

-SENECA, South Carolina (WLWT) — An 8-year-old boy saved his 6-year-old brother from a fire in their home in Seneca, South Carolina, earlier this month, according to his grandmother, Sharmen Pressley.
+SENECA, South Carolina (WYFF) — An 8-year-old boy saved his 6-year-old brother from a fire in their home in Seneca, South Carolina, earlier this month, according to his grandmother, Sharmen Pressley.

 Pressley said the family’s dog alerted 8-year-old Zeke Stewart that there was a fire.